white-and-red houses

 My Fundrise iPO Portfolio

 In the beginning, I thought this was an awesome thing, today I’m not so sure.
 Even though the value is displaying $2,909.70- this is only a perceived value or unrealized gain.
-However, it’s not really an unrealized gain, because if I were to cash in on my investment- Fundrise would only provide the original invested amount.
+However, it’s not really an unrealized gain at all, because if I were to cash out on my investment- Fundrise would only provide the original invested amount.
 To date, Fundrise has never paid a dividend or has provided any kind of return from these investments for the iPO.
 This is the case going back to the first iPO held in February 2017.
 In fact, when reaching out to Fundrise to confirm this I received the following information:

 “iPO investors would not be able to realize the appreciated value of their iPO shares without a liquidity event, such as a traditional IPO or sale of the company.”